BBQlettuce/myActiveRecord/README.md

 ORM inspired by the functionality of Active Record

 ## SQLObject class
-- represents the traditional Model
+- represents the traditional Model of the Rails MVC framework
 - inflector gem handles pluralization and constantization
 - makes use of SQL statements to execute CRUD actions
 - create, read, update actions all supported (delete to be implemented)